Frederick Frye Rockwell

-Frederick Frye Rockwell (1884 – April 18, 1976) was an American author of gardening books, and an editor of numerous magazines and periodical columns pertaining to horticulture.
+Frederick Frye Rockwell, Sr. (April 2, 1884 – April 18, 1976) was an American author of gardening books, and an editor of numerous magazines and periodical columns pertaining to horticulture.

 Biography

-Rockwell was born in Orleans, Massachusetts.
+Rockwell was born in Brooklyn, New York, the son of Brooklyn surgeon Dr. Francis Warren "Frank" Rockwell and Elizabeth Trowbridge Hammill.
 He was a founder of Home Garden Magazine in 1943 and its editor until 1953.
 His editing career included the positions of Sunday garden editor of The New York Times (1933–1943), senior editor of Flower Grower-Home Garden (1953–1965) and garden editor of Farm Journal, Town Journal, McCall's, and Living for Young Homemakers.
 He was also former national president of Men's Garden Clubs of America, and a founder of the Men's Garden Club of New York.

 He wrote numerous books, including Around the Year in the Garden in 1917 which was unique for the time as it was arranged week-by-week so a head garden could comprehensively manage a garden.

-He first married Ethel Marjorie Hughan, of Brooklyn, New York, with whom he had three boys and a girl.
-They later divorced and he married Esther Grayson, his co-author on a number of books.
+He first married on Sep.
+5, 1910, in Hyannis, Massachusetts, to Ethel Marjorie Hughan (sister of Jessie Wallace Hughan), of Brooklyn, New York, with whom he had three boys and a girl - Hughan Wallace Rockwell (who later took the name Frederick Hughan Rockwell), Frederick Frye "Fritz" Rockwell, Jr., Donald West Rockwell, and poet Margaret Evelyn Rockwell Finch.
+They later divorced and on Sep.
+21, 1939, in Milford, Pennsylvania, he remarried to Esther Catharine Wilson Brown (the widow of Walter Marshall Grayson), his co-author on a number of books.

-He died in Nyack, New York at age 92.
+He died in Orleans, Massachusetts at age 92, and is buried in Woodstock Hill Cemetery, Connecticut.